imennajar/sql-challenge/README.md

 - Data Engineering: how to use the provided information to create a table schema for each of the six CSV files, to specify the data types, to specify constraints (PRIMARY KEY, FOREIGN KEY, Not NULL, UNIQUE, CHECK...), and to import each CSV file into its corresponding SQL table.
 --> The creation of the tables must be in the correct order to handle the foreign keys.

-- Data Analysis: how to respond to requests according to users needs using the SELECT operation.
+- Data Analysis: how to respond to requests according to users' needs using the SELECT operation.

 ## Instructions: